scala/docs.scala-lang/_overviews/reflection/annotations-names-scopes.md

 a *range*.
 In the latter case, a *range position* is used (positions that are not range positions are also called *offset positions*).
 Range positions have in addition `start` and `end` offsets.
-The `start` and `end` offsets can be "focussed" on using the `focusStart` and `focusEnd` methods which return positions (when called on a position which is not a range position, they just return `this`).
+The `start` and `end` offsets can be "focused" on using the `focusStart` and `focusEnd` methods which return positions (when called on a position which is not a range position, they just return `this`).